-The learning resource center is designed to support the programs offered at the campus.
-Students and faculty have access to a wide variety of resources such as books, periodicals, computers and on-line resources to support its curriculum.
-The learning resource center is staffed with trained professionals to assist in the research needs of students and faculty, and it is conveniently open to meet class schedules.
+The Learning Resource Center is designed to support the programs offered at the campus.
+Students and faculty have access to a wide variety of resources such as books, periodicals, audio-visual materials and digital resources to support its curriculum.
+The Learning Resource Center is staffed with librarians or trained professionals to assist in the research needs of students and faculty, and it is conveniently open to meet class schedules.

-ACCREDITATION, APPROVALS AND MEMBERSHIPS
+ACCREDITATIONS, APPROVALS AND MEMBERSHIPS

-- Accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) located at 2101 Wilson Blvd, Suite 302, Arlington, VA 22201 (703) 247-4212.
-ACCSC is listed as a nationally recognized accrediting agency by the United States Department of Education. - The College is authorized by the Nonpublic Postsecondary Educational Commission (NPEC), 2082 East Exchange Place, Suite 220, Tucker, GA 30084-5305, 770-414-3300, 770-414-3309 (fax).
+- Accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), 2101 Wilson Blvd., Suite 302, Arlington, VA 22201, (703) 247-4212. - Authorized by the Nonpublic Postsecondary Educational Commission (NPEC), 2082 East Exchange Place, Suite 220, Tucker, GA 30084-5305, (770) 414-3300, (770) 414-3309 (fax). - Approved School by the National Certification Board of Therapeutic Massage & Bodywork (NCBTMB). - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code.